 We feel it is best to schedule consultation with a general dentist first to address their oral health.
 Once a full treatment plan is created, the general dentist determines if they can provide optimal Invisalign care to the patient.
 If this is a more complex case, then a referral is given to see an orthodontist or oral surgeon depending on the situation.
 It is ideal for them to see a general dentist first before anything else.

-If you have mild to moderate dental problems in Long Island NY 11797 that can be corrected with Invisalign then it’s likely you’ll be a good candidate for our treatment.
+If you have mild to moderate dental problems on Long Island NY that can be corrected with Invisalign, then it’s likely you’ll be a good candidate for our treatment.
 You don’t need perfect teeth – Invisalign can even correct minor crowding and spacing issues – but you do need to have enough adult tooth eruption such that we can make an accurate diagnosis and treatment plan.

 As reputed Invisalign providers, we will work with you to determine whether you’re a good candidate and what treatment is best for your teeth and lifestyle before we begin to make your Invisalign aligners.